By Andre Moura, FootballPredictions.NET, 17:48 07/09/2020

-As a result, Chelsea has qualified for the UEFA Super Cup final on four separate occasions, lifting the trophy once from these finals.
+As a result, Chelsea has qualified for the UEFA Super Cup final on four separate occasions.
+Chelsea has won the Super Cup, lifting the trophy once from these finals.
 Their solitary win in 1998 has been followed by defeats in 2012, 2013 and 2019.

 Fans of The Blues will consider themselves unfortunate not to have won the Super Cup more times though due to the nature of some of their final defeats.

 1998: Narrow Victory over Real Madrid at Stade Louis II

 Having won their second Cup Winners’ Cup in 1998 with victory over German side VfB Stuttgart in Stockholm, Chelsea set up a mouthwatering clash with European champions Real Madrid at the Stade Louis II in Monaco.